matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ## Potential issues

-There are still many open questions that need to be addressed in future MSCs.
+There are still open questions that need to be addressed in future MSCs.
-This includes:
+These include:

 - using OAuth 2.0 to authenticate application services
 - account management, including active session management